Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 The gap between either dialer and ZoomInfo is structural.
 JustCall and Kixie make your team faster at executing calls.
 ZoomInfo, powered by the GTM Context Graph and a B2B dataset of 500M+ contacts, ensures those calls reach the accounts and contacts most likely to convert.

-The most productive sales teams don't choose between calling faster and calling smarter.
+The most productive sales teams do not choose between calling faster and calling smarter.
 They do both.

 What is the core difference between JustCall, Kixie, and ZoomInfo?